Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/ExecuteLogicBasedOnEvents.md

 ![](media/25c2f52eb62db1733a41a9166242dc31.png)

-In the Case message on the right, enter the value of AccountCreated
+In the Case message on the right, enter the value of ApplicationIngestion

 Click the “…” in the upper right of the case and select Rename.

-Rename the case to AccountCreated
+Rename the case to ApplicationIngestion

 For the action, select “Data Operations – Parse Json”